rancher/elemental-toolkit/README.md

 ## OEM customizations

 It is possible to install a custom cloud-init file during install with `--config` to `cos-installer` or, it's possible to add more files manually to the `/oem` folder after installation.

-Inside the `/oem` folders there are also files being shipped by `cOS` during upgrades.
-If you wish to add persistent changes and write them to the OEM folder, be sure to not clash with `cOS` ones, by prefixing your files with numbers starting from `90` e.g. `90_custom.yaml`, `91_custom_after.yam` ...

 ## Configuration reference